Department: Special Programs and Services

 The NWESD aspires to be a racially and culturally inclusive staff that reflects the diversity of those we serve.
 We believe this strengthens our organization, stimulates creativity, promotes the exchange of ideas, and enriches staff engagement.

-• Supervises and observes students in the office, halls, lunchroom, or during class changes.
-Interacts with the students, separating those who are having difficulties.
-Escorts students as necessary.
+• Supervises and observes students in the office, halls, seclusion room, lunchroom, or during class changes and provides intervention as needed.

-• Composes and types letters, memoranda, reports, court documents, forms, schedules, contracts, grant proposals, and other correspondence from brief instructions, notes and/or rough drafts.
-Prepares and distributes information as directed, in accordance with established procedures and legal requirements.
+• Composes and proofreads correspondence and distributes information as directed, in accordance with established procedures and legal requirements.

 • Inventories, orders, and maintains department supplies and equipment.
 Schedules needed equipment maintenance and repair.